wl44-li/VB_DLM/README.md

 # VB_DLM
 Variational Bayesian Inference for Dynamic Linear Model

+## Important : Work in Progress
+- For latest supported features, please refer to the `development` branch
+- Features under development:
+-- Convergence check,
+-- Overfitting test,
+-- Integration with `Turing.jl`

 ## Setup and Installation
 You need to install [Julia](https://julialang.org/) (1.9) and then [Pluto](https://plutojl.org/) to run the notebook.